-To edit an existing flow, click on the Flows tab, and then on the name of the flow from the list.
+To edit an existing flow, click on the Flows tab, and then find the name of the flow you would like to edit from the list.

 Update the Name of a Flow

 You can update the name of a flow in the Flows tab.
-For the flow you want to update, click the Edit Details button (not the drop-down arrow) and update its name.
-You can also update the folder a flow is sorted into from the details modal.
+For the flow you want to update, click the Edit Flow dropdown menu and select Edit Details and update its name.
+You can also update the tag from the details modal.

 Update the Trigger and Flow Filters

 Note that after you set the trigger for a flow, you cannot change it.
-You can, however, update the Trigger Filters and Flow Filters at anytime.
-To edit either set of filters, click on the Trigger card to open the Trigger Setup view and click on the filter type you'd like to update.
-Flow filters are available for all flows, but Trigger Filters are only visible for flows triggered by an event (i.e. Checkout Started, etc.).
+You can, however, update the trigger filters and flow filters at any time.
+To edit either set of filters, click on the trigger card to open the trigger setup view and click on the filter type you'd like to update.
+Flow filters are available for all flows, but trigger filters are only available for flows triggered by an event (i.e. Checkout Started, etc.).

 Flow filters are useful in two ways:

-- Filtering or target your flow to a specific audience
+- Filtering or targeting your flow to a specific audience

 For example, set up one post-purchase flow that sends to first-time buyers and another that sends to repeat buyers.
 In that situation, the trigger metric for each flow is Placed Order, but flow filters allow you to restrict who ends up in each sequence based on whether each customer has placed an order exactly once or more than once.